CTC-emori/ros2_node_evaluation/README.md

 ## Overview

 This framework evaluates any node in an application like Autoware.
 Single node or multiple nodes (around 2~3 is suitable) can be evaluated.
 This framework runs on a GUI.
 The framework provides three main functions.

+- Arbitrary node activation
+  - A file is generated that describes the commands to activate each node and a file that describes the parameters of each node.
+These two files enable parameter-aware node activation.
+In addition, remap can be taken into account by using a yaml file that contains remap information for each node.

 ## Requirements